numpy/numpy/doc/source/user/c-info.reduction-loop-tutorial.rst

         }

         /*
-         * The reduce machinery aliases out_i to acc_i (with stride 0), so
+         * The reduce machinery points each out_i at the same memory as the
+         * matching acc_i (with stride 0), so this both reads the running
-         * this both reads the running accumulators and writes the new ones.
+         * accumulators and writes the new ones.
          */
         static int
         double_minimummaximum_reduce_loop(PyArrayMethod_Context *NPY_UNUSED(context),